bragr/my-vimrc/README.md

     ln -s <PATH TO REPO>/vimrc ~/.vimrc
     ln -s <PATH TO REPO>/vim ~/.vim

+##Dependencies
+Some of the plugins used here require a certain binary be preset.
+All of these are available from Linux package repos.
+* Flake8 - Required by the flake8 plugin (I installed the latest from pip)
+* CTags - Required by taglist

 ##Copyright
 All submodules and plugins are owned by their respective authors and contributors.
 All other configuration files and plugins written by me (Grant Brady) contained herein are placed in the public domain.